neelroyy/Charity-Funding-Predictor/README.md

     * What steps did you take in your attempts to increase model performance?

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+# Analysis report or summary is in the 'analysis Report.txt' file.